Wednesday, 9 January 2019

 Some new information has been received in December 2018, from Molly Turner, who is assisting with some research for the Charterhouse in London.
 The information relates to Elianor Bradshaw, who was the Matron there during the eighteenth century, and seems likely to have been the same Elianor listed in the pedigree above, the daughter of John Bradshaw.
 Her will, dated 1721, names many of her brothers and sisters and their children.
 Copies of the will can be obtained from the National Archives in Kew (Ref: PROB 11/586/411).

 Eleanor was matron at Chaterhouse from 1678 to 1722.
 There are records of her asking for a salary increase in 1700, and in 1710 she requested an assistant.
 In 1720 she petitioned for a relative to come and live with her to help her discharge her duties as she was above seventy years of age and "very infirm in her health & limbs".
-We know that her sister Ann was living with her at Charterhouse when Eleanor wrote her will.
+Ann Bradshaw, maybe her sister or a younger cousin or niece, was living with her at Charterhouse when Eleanor wrote her will, and was the largest beneficiary of it.

 The following extract is from 'The Political State of Great Britain', Volume 24, July 1722, p.203.
 Compiled and Collected by Mr Boyer:-